nostoz/deribit_volatility_download_and_visualize/README.md

 `save_surfaces_to_influxdb('btc_vol_surfaces', file_pattern='btc_5m')`

-This will save to the influxdb bucket 'btc_vol_surfaces' all the volatility smiles contain in the files in the data folder that matches the pattern 'btc_5m'.
+This will save to the influxdb bucket 'btc_vol_surfaces' all the volatility smiles contained in the files in the data folder that match the pattern 'btc_5m'.
 The file config.json needs to be properly filled with the influxdb information to run this method.

 It's also possible the save the full order book in influxdb although it's heavy on the disk:

 `save_order_book_to_influxdb('btc_deribit_order_book', 'btc_5m')`

+Once a file is processed successfully by one of the above methods, it is moved to the Processed folder.

 ### Volatility smile and surface visualization